YashKapoor1102/E-Commerce-Application/README.md

 ```
 cd E-Commerce-Application
 ```
-**Step 3:** Compile the Java files:
+**Step 3:** Use Maven to compile and package the application into a runnable jar file with Maven:
 ```
-javac Inventory.java Product.java ProductStockContainer.java ShoppingCart.java StoreManager.java StoreView.java
+mvn package
 ```
-**Step 4:** Execute the file containing the main method, which is the "StoreView.java" file in this project.
+**Step 4:** Run the JAR file:
 ```
-javac StoreView
+java -jar target/E-Commerce-Application-1.0-SNAPSHOT.jar
 ```

 ## Credits